-If you’re an Ocean Optimist, like us, then find out about how to work with our charity by choosing from the list below to find out more information.
+If you Think Ocean in your daily life and are an Ocean Optimist, like us, then find out about how to work with our charity by choosing from the list below to find out more information.

 Our generous Public Engagement Team Volunteers are part of our enthusiastic Discovery & Learning Team who engage and inspire all visitors to the National Marine Aquarium (NMA), the Ocean Conservation Trust’s centre of excellence.

 You’ll join a formidable team of dedicated conservationists who inspire the public to save our Ocean!
 We do this in a variety of ways, all focusing on fun and participation.